kwm4385/ArcGIS_collector2OSM/README.md

-# A System for Using ArcGIS Collector with OpenStreetMap
+# Using ArcGIS Collector with OpenStreetMap